Wisconsin Is A No-Fault State For Workers’ Compensation

-In Wisconsin, no matter who caused your injury, if you were injured on the job, you are entitled to workers' compensation benefits.
+In Wisconsin, no matter who caused your injury, if you were injured on the job, you are entitled to workers’ compensation benefits.
 This no-fault, insurance-based system means you do not have to prove negligence or who caused the injury.
 Nor can you be denied benefits for an injury that you caused.
-(The only issue is if a violation of a drug/alcohol policy was causal to an injury—but these situations are rare and even harder to prove).
+(The only issue is if a violation of a drug and alcohol policy was causal to an injury, but these situations are rare and hard to prove.)

-Workers' compensation rules and regulations are complicated.
-Protect yourself and don't navigate the no-fault insurance system without an attorney with complete knowledge of workers' compensation and all its intricacies.
-The attorneys at Domer Law wrote the book on Wisconsin Workers' Compensation.
-Our attorneys have 45 years of experience helping injured workers.
-We can help with an initial claim, a denied claim, or any disputed benefits.
+Workers’ compensation rules and regulations are complicated.
+Protect yourself and don’t navigate the no-fault insurance system without the help of an attorney with complete knowledge of workers’ compensation and all its intricacies.
+The attorneys at Domer Law wrote the book on Wisconsin workers’ compensation and have 80 years of combined experience helping injured workers.
+We can help with an initial claim, a denied claim or any disputed benefits.

 Contact Us Today

-Call us with your workers' compensation questions.
+Call us with your workers’ compensation questions.
 Our office is in Milwaukee, and we represent injured workers throughout Wisconsin.
-Consultation is free.
-If we take your case, there is no fee unless we get you benefits.
+We offer free consultations, and if we take your case, there is no fee unless we get you benefits.
 Call Domer Law at 888-353-8384 or contact us online.